-You can monitor job progress in the SilcsBio GUI, and click on the “Show Chart” button once all jobs are at 100%.
+You can monitor job progress in the SilcsBio GUI, and click on the “Show Chart” button once all job progress bars are at 100%.

 Clicking the “Show Chart” button after jobs have reached 100% will download the SILCS-MC results from the server.
 Click on “Data collection finished” to proceed.

-The “Chart” tab in the right-hand area will list the number of favorable and unfavorable modifications associated with a particular modification site.
-Click on the modification site to see the change in Ligand Grid Free Energy (\(\Delta LGFE\)) relative to the parent ligand for each modification at that site.
-Selecting each modification allows for the modification to be viewed in the central panel.
-Clicking the blue “Show GFE” button reveals the contribution of each scored atom in the ligand to the overall LGFE score.
+The “Chart” tab in the right-hand panel shows a summary of the number of favorable and unfavorable modifications associated with a particular modification site.
+Click on the name of the modification site in that panel to see a detailed list of the change in Ligand Grid Free Energy (\(\Delta LGFE\)) relative to the parent ligand for each modification at that site.